-I feel privileged to be able to share my love and enthusiasm for things I find beautiful with others and the process in which it’s done.
+I feel privileged to be able to share my love and enthusiasm for things I find beautiful in life.
 Starting with the inspirational photos from my rambles in nature and then working with my team designing and making pieces by hand and finally seeing the finished product being worn and enjoyed.

 What was your career path to where you are now ?

-I went to art college with the idea to study fashion design and realised in core year that it was more with textiles where my future lay.
-I then specialised in woven textiles for my degree.
+I went to art college with the idea to study fashion design and realised in core year that it was more textiles where my future lay and I specialised in woven textiles for my degree.